openafsfoundation/openafs-workshop.org/_pages/location.md

 title: "Location"
 ---

-The (year) AFS Technologies Workshop will be a **Virtual Conference**.
+The 2022 AFS Technologies Workshop will be a **Virtual Conference** on June 14-16, 2022.

-Attendees will be able to participate via video conferencing.
-Details to be announced.
+Registered attendees will be able to participate via Zoom video conferencing.